ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 * Interface Type:
-  This enumerated property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this connection, in case they are available.
-In general, Interface Types should be used only with the `prefer` and `prohibit` preference level.
-Specifically, using the `require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
+  This enumerated property specifies which kind of access network interface, e.g., WiFi, Ethernet, or LTE, to prefer over others for this Connection, in case they are available.
+In general, Interface Types should be used only with the `Prefer` and `Prohibit` preference level.
+Specifically, using the `Require` preference level for Interface Type may limit path selection in a way that is detrimental to connectivity.
 The default is to use the default interface configured in the system policy.

 * Capacity Profile:
-  This enumerated property specifies the application's expectation of the dominating traffic pattern for this connection.
-The Capacity Profile should only be used with the `prefer` preference level; other preference levels make no sense for profiles.
+  This enumerated property specifies the application's expectation of the dominating traffic pattern for this Connection.
+The Capacity Profile should only be used with the `Prefer` preference level; other preference levels make no sense for profiles.
 The following values are valid for Capacity Profile:

   Default: